OpenSourceEconomics/ada_topics/src/ada_topics/pandas_basics/dataframes_intro/objectives_materials.md

 After working through this topic, you should be able to:

 - explain why DataFrames are the workhorse data structure
+- explain what is meant by homogeneity of a DataFrame
 - construct DataFrames from Series

 ## Materials